luciusmagn/lambdas-and-logos/book.typ

 Lukáš Hozda,#linebreak()
 rennaissance man

+== About how this book is written

+This book is written as a series of topics that, I hope, flow freely from to another.
+We will start with a couple practical points to elaborate what's going on with elegant code, then talk about the importance of elegent code (and writing code elegantly -- in a nice and ergonomic manner), and then we will explore both small scale and large scale practices that make programming more elegant.
+Naturally, we also explore what it being "elegant" means.

+I, Lukáš Hozda, write in a meandering, exploratory manner.
+I change my voice often, depending on the subject matter, sometimes more serious, sometimes less.#footnote[
+    Some parts of this book are also directly written by the co-author, Luukasa Pörtfors ] Throughout the book, you will encounter a couple departures (that will always come back to the topic at hand), to provide you with additional context, either historical context, or context about alternatives that exist to what we are presenting.

+In some cases, these tangents were short enough to be contained into footnotes, and so they are there.
+I encourage you to read the footnotes to grasp the whole idea of what am I trying to communicate.

+#block(breakable: false)[
+This book also mentions and provides code examples in a number of programming languages and technologies, these include (in no particular order):

+- Python
+- C and C++
+- Rust
+- Common Lisp (including the Coalton language built on top of it by Robert Smith)
+- Scheme
+- Haskell
+- Prolog
+- Brainfuck
+- Smalltalk
+- Forth
+- whatever else we decide to think of
+]
+Many more will be briefly mentioned in passing.

+You are not expected to know all of these languages.
+Hell, you are not expect to know most of these languages.
+Not knowing them should not stop you from picking up this book.
+It would be almost impossible to find people who "speak" Smalltalk, Lisp, Forth and Haskell at the same time anyway.

+These languages to illustrate programming principles and open your eyes to new possibilites and philosophies that have shaped the history of programming and how we conceptualize what good programming is.
+We really want to broaden your horizons, and show you what's possible.
+That is, to see beyond the code and have basic understanding of the underlying ideas, so you can apply them elsewhere, too.

+There is a parable with the notion of *monads*, you have probably heard about it, especially in the context of Haskell programming.
+A Haskeller comes up to you and says:

+"A monad is just a monoid in the category of endofunctors, what's the problem?"

+And you look at him as if he were an alien from a different dimension.
+Well, that's because they are terms that are very theoretical, and you probably don't need to know them for most everyday activities.

+In reality, the concept of a monad isn't that difficult.
+It is just a wrapper over values that provides two actions:

+1. You can put any value into this wrapper
+2. You can chain operations that use wrapped values together

+If you have used languages that utilize the following data types:

+- Option or Maybe
+- Result or Either (or both in case of Rust via the very popular `either` crate)
+- Future or Promise
+- List and Array#footnote[
+    Some terms and conditions apply.
+A list is a monad if you have something like a `flat_map` operation, meaning you can map a list into a list of lists, and then concatenate these lists into one long list:
+    1. *[1, 2, 3, 4]* (the original list)
+    2. *[[1], [1, 2], [1, 2, 3], [1, 2, 3, 4]]* (a list where we have *mapped* each element `N` into a list of integers from 1 to `N`)
+    3. *[1, 1, 2, 1, 2, 3, 1, 2, 3, 4]* (a list of lists that we have *flattened* into one contiguous list of integers)
+]

+Then you have used a monad.
+What is powerful about the idea of monads, from a theoretical standpoint is that now that we have defined something like this, we start seeing monads everywhere, and we can reason about operations in terms of monad.#footnote[
+    If you are curious about layman explanations of the other technical terms, then *monoid* means "something that has an identity element (like the empty list) and an associative binary operation (like list concatenation)".
+    An *endofunctor* is something that can "map back to itself".
+If you know Rust or any other language with options, you know that you can `.map()` an `Option<T>` into an `Option<U>`.
+]

+That is an example of how your horizon can be broadened by learning new concepts in one place (perhaps in the company of Haskellers), which you can recognize and deal with in other places then on.

+Without a further ado, let's get into it.

 = The Art of Programming
 Programming is a discipline that's almost a century old.
 Arguably much older if we count the efforts of Ada Lovelace, and much much older if we consider anything resembling an algorithm